CaptEmulation/nitrogen-website/source/guides/start/setup.md

 A [principal in Nitrogen](/docs/concepts/principals.html) is an entity that authenticates with the service.
 It could be a device, user, or even the service itself.

-You should see just one principal at this point, the user you just created, since you haven't added any devices to the service.
+You will see just one principal at this point probably, the user you just created, since you haven't added any devices to the service.
 Let's [create our first device](camera.html).